-These features are what have kept the classic white subway tile a popular choice in today’s bathrooms.
-Over the last century, a plethora of colorful tiles have come in and gone out of style, and yet we always come back to the white, or off-white color as the popular choice for tile.
+These features are what have kept the classic white subway tile a popular option in today’s bathrooms.
+Over the last century, a plethora of colorful tiles have come in and gone out of style, and yet we tend to come back to white or off-white as the color of choice for tile.

 When embarking on your own bathroom remodel, here are five reasons to consider using the classic subway tile:

-- The hard glazed surface and minimal grouting makes tiles very easy to clean and resistant to mildew.
-It's great for humid environments.
+- The hard glazed surface and minimal grouting makes tiles simple to clean and resistant to mildew -- great for humid environments.

 - The horizontal angle of the tile accentuates the width of the wall, which can be a good thing in small spaces.

 - Although these tiles have been in use in traditional styled bathrooms for a century, they work just as well in more modern spaces because of their clean lines and surfaces.